 The most underrated technique for memorizing the Bible faster and more efficiently is to memorize in community.

 For those who have memorized anything in the past, most of the time we do it in an isolated environment.
 We have our head down, looking at whatever we want to memorize, muttering it to ourselves.
+However, it’s always better and more effective to keep yourself accountable within a group of others who are pursuing the same goal.

 Want to join an online group of people who are memorizing the Bible together and encouraging each other?
 Click here to apply – it’s free!

-Join the A.M.O.S.
-Group Today!
+Join the Bible Memory Community Today!

 Review Your Scripture Memory